Donutnz/RemotePiBot/README.md

 ### Disclaimer
 This project is still under heavy development so run at your own risk.
-Only use it if you know what you are doing and screwups can result in fried electronics.
+Only use it if you know what you are doing as screwups can result in fried electronics.
 This code is best used for reference.